ddev/addon-registry/README.md

 1. Clone the repository: <https://github.com/ddev/addon-registry>
 2. Run `ddev start` to spin up the environment
 3. Then, launch it by running `ddev launch :4000`
+4. To blacklist an add-on, add it to the `blacklist` array in `go/main.go` at the top of the file.
+The changes will take effect after `git push`
-4. To update add-ons manually:
+5. To update add-ons manually (not required, as it's automated using GitHub Actions):
     ```bash
     export DDEV_ADDON_REGISTRY_TOKEN=your-classic-github-token-no-privileges
     cd go